pjve90/wealth_afr/README.md

-# Influence of material wealth on age at first reproduction
+# How material wealth influences age at first birth among Pimbwe women from Tanzania.

-Here, you can find all the files related to the data wrangling and statistical analyses that aim to understand the relationship between material wealth with the probability that women have their first child, using data from Pimbwe women from Tanzania.
+Here, you can find all the files related to the data wrangling and statistical analyses that aim to understand the relationship between material wealth age at first birth, using data from Pimbwe women from Tanzania.

+Code version (e.g., Git fingerprint, manual version number)

+## Overview

-At the beginning you can find two folders.
-One contains the data used for the analyses ("Data"), while the other one contains the code for the statistical analyses ("Model_code").
+At the beginning you can find five folders.
+One contains the data used for the analyses ("Data"), while the other one contains the code for the statistical analyses  of the main results ("Model_code"), together with the robusticity check ("OFfset"), the interaction between wealth predictors ("Interaction"), and the univariate models ("Univariate").

 In the folder "Data" you can find the file:
 - "dataf.csv" which contains the data necessary for the analysis in a csv file.
 The data consists of: